thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 The DE's single purpose was to calculate and output mathematical tables such as the results of polynomial equations.
 The idea was that you would input the answer a bell would ring and the machine would _halt_.
-This influenced #Turing later.
+This influenced Turing later.
 It was non-programmable and designed for a specific set of calculations.

 ### Analytical Engine

-Conceived as a general-purpose computing machine capable of perfoming a wide range of calculations, programmable using punched cards similar to those used with Jacquard looms.
+Conceived as a general-purpose computing machine capable of performing a wide range of calculations, programmable using punched cards similar to those used with Jacquard looms.

-It more resembled modern computers in that Babbage used concepts that would later translate into the #vonNeumann architecture.
-There was a "mill" (CPU), "store" (memory) and input/output mechanisms.
+It more resembled modern computers in that Babbage used concepts that would later translate into the [von Neumann architecture](CPU_architecture.md) There was a "mill" (CPU), "store" (memory) and input/output mechanisms.
 It also had a concept of looping and conditional branching.

 ### Lovelace's insight

-A central idea of Ada #Lovelace, expressed in her notes on the Analytical Engine is that **number can represent entities other than quantity**.
+A central idea of Ada Lovelace, expressed in her notes on the Analytical Engine is that **number can represent entities other than quantity**.

 If we assign meaning to number, results arrived at by operating on number